MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-enable-debugging-for-aspnet-applications.md

 ## Configure IIS for ASP.NET and ASP.NET Core

-For more information, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45) and [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/aspnet/core/host-and-deploy/iis/index).
+For more information about configuring IIS for ASP.NET and ASP.NET Core, see [IIS 8.0 Using ASP.NET 3.5 and ASP.NET 4.5](/iis/get-started/whats-new-in-iis-8/iis-80-using-aspnet-35-and-aspnet-45) and [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/aspnet/core/host-and-deploy/iis/index).

 1. Install IIS, ASP.NET, and/or ASP.NET Core.
    - To install IIS and ASP.NET in Windows Server: